alan-kudelko/OpenGL/README.md

 2. GL_SHAPES: a base class for GL_TRIANGLE and GL_POLYGON, designed to simplify and automate the construction of geometric primitives;
 3. GL_SHADER: handles loading, compiling, linking, and debugging of shaders;
 4. GL_Component: a base class for GL_SHAPES, GL_SHADER, and future components, enabling them to be used within the GL_GameObject class;
-5. GL_GameObject: represents a single object in the game.
+5. GL_GameObject: represents a single object in the game;

-In the future, a GL_RENDERER class will also be added to handle rendering GL_GameObjects within the scene.
+6. GL_SceneRenderer: class responsible for rendering GL_GameObjects within the scene.